batiyilmaz/NMA-DeepLearning-Natural-Photographs-DCNNvsHumanBrain/README.md

 ![This is an image](https://github.com/batiyilmaz/NMA-DeepLearning-Natural-Photographs-DCNNvsHumanBrain/blob/main/example_set_images.png)

 ### Code Organization
-The code for the fMRI resposne profiles and the DCNNN model, CORnet-Z, is stored in the same subdirectory (Code).
+The code for the fMRI and CORnet-Z model responses is stored in the same subdirectory called *Code*.
 The code was written in Python.